krompaco/record-collector/docs/content-record-collector-net/en/pages/about.md

 Thanks for your interest in Record Collector and reading this far!

-See the [getting started](/en/pages/getting-started/) page for instructions on how get going.
+See the getting started page for [instructions on how to get going](/en/pages/getting-started/) with Record Collector.